 Rotator Cuff Repair

-Editorial Staff And Contributors
+by Editorial Staff And Contributors

-The rotator cuff is a group of four muscles in the shoulder and upper arm.
-The muscles help to move the arm at the shoulder and also help to stabilize the joint.
+The rotator cuff is a group of 4 muscles in the shoulder and upper arm.
+The muscles help to move the arm at the shoulder and to stabilize the joint.
 The muscles are connected to the shoulder bone by tendons, which are strong, flexible cords.
-Tendons may become damaged from long term overuse or from injury.
+The muscles or tendons may become damaged from long term overuse or from injury.

-Reasons for Procedure
+Reasons for Procedure TOP

 Your doctor may recommend this procedure for:

 Possible Complications TOP

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like:

 Factors that may increase the risk of complications include:

 Before this procedure, you will need to: